AlainDot/mlzc-cp1/README.md

     - bentoml image deployed here (includes trained model) is available in [bentoml folder](/bentoml/)

-    - docker image is available in Docker hub at:
+    - docker image is available (pull) in Docker hub at:
       - https://hub.docker.com/r/alaindut/patient_diabete_risk_service

     - Free account has to be created at https://studio.mogenius.com/